krfkeith/tart/trunk/doc/source/intro/types.rst

 a built-in type, it is a template class.
 (For that matter, :ctype:`Object` is not a built-in type either, however it is a type that the compiler knows a lot about.)

-There are a couple of exceptions, meaning types that are so special (or so weird) that the compiler has to treat them in a fundamentally different way.
+There are a couple of exceptions to this rule, meaning types that are so special (or so weird) that the compiler has to treat them in a fundamentally different way.
 These types are *functions*, *disjoint types*, *tuples*, and *native types*.
 These all all derived from one or more base types, and their identity is determined solely by these base types - thus a tuple containing (String, int) is always the same type as any other tuple containing (String, int).

-Although the :ctype:`Array` type is just a template class, there is some special syntax for declaring arrays - the type expression :samp:`{type}[]` denotes an array of :samp:`{type}`.
+Although the :ctype:`Array` type is just a template class, there is some special syntax for declaring arrays - the type expression :samp:`{type}[]` denotes an array of :samp:`{type}`, which is equivalent to the type expression :samp:`Array[{type}]`.
+In the latter case, however, the square brackets are used to denote a template argument list.
+(In type expressions, empty brackets always indicate an array, whereas brackets that are non-empty always indicate a template argument list.
+For non-type expressions, the compiler uses contextual information to distinguish the two cases.)